4.4 Nutrition, Hydration & Elimination

 - Use thickened liquids if ordered for swallowing problems (dysphagia).

-- Keep the resident upright for at least 30 minutes after the meal.
+- Keep the resident upright at least 30 minutes after the meal.

 Therapeutic Diets

-The nurse or dietitian orders special diets; the CNA serves the correct tray and reports intake.
+The nurse or registered dietitian orders special diets; the CNA serves the correct tray, assists, and reports how much was eaten.

 | Diet | Purpose |